 Your spouse or your children?
 If they do "this," you do "that."

 Sometimes you are able to stop yourself from getting caught up in this process.
 Most of the time, however, it unfolds without a lot of input (or realization) from you: experience, feelings, intentions, thoughts and emotions, actions and reactions, emotional turmoil.

-With awareness, you see the process unfold more clearly.
+With awareness, however, you learn to see the process unfold more clearly.
 You can slow it down, and mindfully examine it:

-And, you start to see you don't have to be at the mercy of the next feeling or thought, emotion, and urge that pops into your head.
+And, this space allows you to see you don't have to be at the mercy of the next feeling or thought, emotion, and urge that pops into your head.